UML-Linux-Club/meeting-notes/README.md

  + Files will be eventually be uploaded in the course repo.

 3. **17Sep2021 Zoom meeting; web link *and phone number* available at the `uml-linux` Google group**
-4.  + More issues with Coreform-Cubit education license install.
+ + More issues with Coreform-Cubit education license install.
 Not working with Linux.
-5.  + Continue to work on meshing examples for Engy-5310.
+ + Continue to work on meshing examples for Engy-5310.

+3. **24Sep2021 Zoom meeting; web link *and phone number* available at the `uml-linux` Google group**
+ + Meeting notes not available.

+3. **01Oct2021 Zoom meeting; web link *and phone number* available at the `uml-linux` Google group**
+ + Meeting notes not available.

+3. **08Oct2021 Zoom meeting; web link *and phone number* available at the `uml-linux` Google group**
+ + Testing 2D simple CUBIT meshes for course notebooks.